wazo-platform/wazo-platform.org/content/uc-doc/contact_center/queues.md

 A `options: strategy` defines how queue members are called when a call enters the queue.
 A queue can use one of the following ring strategies:

-> - `linear`: For each call, in the same order, starting from the same member
+- `linear`: For each call, in the same order, starting from the same member
->   - For agents: In login order
+  - For agents: In login order
->   - For static members: In definition order
+  - For static members: In definition order
-> - `leastrecent`: call the member who least recently hung up a call
+- `leastrecent`: call the member who least recently hung up a call
-> - `fewestcalls`: call the member with the fewest completed calls
+- `fewestcalls`: call the member with the fewest completed calls
-> - `rrmemory` (round robin with memory): call the "next" member after the one who answered last
+- `rrmemory` (round robin with memory): call the "next" member after the one who answered last
-> - `random`: call a member at random
+- `random`: call a member at random
-> - `wrandom` (weight random): same as random, but taking the member penalty into account
+- `wrandom` (weight random): same as random, but taking the member penalty into account
-> - `ringall`: call all members at the same time
+- `ringall`: call all members at the same time

->
-> #:warning: When editing a queue, you can't change the ring strategy to linear.
-This is due to an
-> asterisk limitation.
-Unfortunately, if you want to change the ring strategy of a queue to linear,
-> you'll have to delete it first and then create a new queue with the right strategy.
+**Warning**: When editing a queue, you can't change the ring strategy to linear.
+This is due to an asterisk limitation.
+Unfortunately, if you want to change the ring strategy of a queue to linear, you'll have to delete it first and then create a new queue with the right strategy.

-> #:exclamation: When an agent is a member of many queues the order of call distribution between
-> multiple queues is nondeterministic and cannot be configured.
+**Note**: When an agent is a member of many queues the order of call distribution between multiple queues is non-deterministic and cannot be configured.

 ## Timers

 You may control how long a call will stay in a queue using different timers:

-> - `options: timeout` (Member reachabillity time out): Maximum number of seconds a call will ring
->   on an agent's phone.
-If a call is not answered within this time, the call will be forwarded to
+- `options: timeout` (Member reachability time out): Maximum number of seconds a call will ring on an agent's phone.
+If a call is not answered within this time, the call will be forwarded to another agent.
->   another agent.
-> - `retry_on_timeout` (Time before retrying a call to a member): Used once a call has reached the
->   "Member reachability time out".
-The call will be put on hold for the number of seconds allowed
->   before being redirected to another agent.
+- `retry_on_timeout` (Time before retrying a call to a member): Used once a call has reached the "Member reachability time out".
+The call will be put on hold for the number of seconds allowed before being redirected to another agent.
-> - `timeout` (Ringing time): The total time the call will stay in the queue.
+- `timeout` (Ringing time): The total time the call will stay in the queue.
-> - `options: timeoutpriority` (Timeout priority): Determines which timeout to use before ending a
+- `options: timeoutpriority` (Timeout priority): Determines which timeout to use before ending a call.
->   call.
 When set to "configuration", the call will use the "Member reachability time out".
-When
->   set to "dialplan", the call will use the "Ringing time".
+When set to "dialplan", the call will use the "Ringing time".

 ![](/images/uc-doc/contact_center/queues/queue_timers.jpg)